 That said, the hard work in active treatment begins with learning about the disease of addiction, meeting with a counselor, meeting in groups, learning how to recognize and identify triggers to using, and learning and practicing effective coping skills.

-Counseling also works to help overcome emotional issues that may be aggravated by the addiction.
-Various possible treatments include cognitive-behavioral therapy (CBT), individual psychotherapy, family therapy, art therapy, psycho-educational groups, art therapy, stress management strategies, spiritual development, fitness and nutritional counseling, yoga/meditation.
-Again, depending on the type and length of addiction, frequency of use and other contributing or underlying conditions or factors, the length of the recommended treatment program may vary.
-Some patients are in treatment for 30 days, while others may require 60, 90, or 120 days.
+Counseling also works to help overcome emotional issues that may be aggravated by the substance use disorder.
+Various possible treatments include cognitive-behavioral therapy (CBT) for your mental health, individual psychotherapy, group therapy, family therapy, art therapy, psycho-educational groups, art therapy, stress management strategies, spiritual development, fitness and nutritional counseling, yoga/meditation.
+Again, depending on the type and length of addiction, frequency of drug use and other contributing or underlying conditions or factors, the length of the recommended rehab program may vary.
+Some patients are in substance abuse treatment for 30 days, while others may require 60, 90, or 120 days.

-After discharge, our staff will arrange continuing care or aftercare as part of your overall treatment program.
+After discharge, our rehab staff will arrange continuing care or aftercare as part of your overall addiction recovery program.